 The Tsum Valley is situated in the Trans Himalayan region of Gorkha, Nepal and is renowned as a sacred Himalayan pilgrimage valley.
 Tsum’ comes from the Tibetan word ‘Tsombo’, which means vivid.
 The Tsum Valley is surrounded by the Boudha Himal and Himalchuli to the west, Ganesh Himal to the south & Sringi Himal to North.
-The Tsum Valley Trek is a recently opened restricted area for trekking in northern Gorkha.

 The Tsum Valley is bounded by three high passes – the Ngula Dhoj Hyang (5,093 m.) to the west and Yamdro Pass (5,326m.) to the north.
 The local people of Tsum Valley are of Tibetan origin and practice Buddhist religion.
 The Tsum Valley Trekking starts at Arughat and the trail follows the winding Budi Gandaki River until it reaches the first elevated Tsum Valley with magnificent vistas of the Ganesh Himal and other surrounding peaks.
 Traditionally, Tsum valley was a culturally distinct geographical area called ‘Tsum Tso Chuksum’, which means thirteen provinces ruled as a single territory.
 Due to its remoteness and inaccessibility, this sacred valley and its people have been bypassed by mainstream development for centuries.
 As a result, the unique culture of this valley has remained intact.

-Upon your arrival in the Kathmandu airport after completing your custom formalities Visa, etc. pick up your luggage and look for our airport representative from Himalaya Discovery Adventures, who will display your name on the board at the arrival gate.
-You will be greeted by our representative and transferred to the hotel by private tourist vehicle.
-Overnight at hotel in Kathmandu.
+Upon your arrival in the Kathmandu airport after completing your custom formalities Visa, etc. pick up your luggage and look for our airport representative from Himalaya Discovery, who will display your name on the board at the arrival gate.
+You will be greeted by our representative and transferred to your hotel by private tourist vehicle.
+Overnight in Kathmandu.

 Today is free for sightseeing in Kathmandu.
 You may wish to visit Durbar Square in the heart of the old city where the old Royal Palace, with its intricate woodcarving is located.
 The whole area is a maze of temples and images.
 Leading away from the square in all directions are narrow alleys, full of the most amazing variety of shops and stalls.
 Some of these landmarks are considered World Heritage Sites including the historic Bhaktapur Durbar Square, the famous ‘Monkey Temple’ Swayambhunath and Buddhists shrine Buddhanath which is one of the largest Stupas in the world.